tjfinney/mkmss/README.md

 `1111111111`

 Each `1` represents the initial state of a *character* of the initial text.
-The broadest meaning of *character* is "something that can vary" and might include differences of orthography (i.e. those relating to spelling, diacritics, punctuation).
-However, semantic variations (i.e. those that affect meaning) are typically uppermost in the minds of researchers.
+The broadest meaning of *character* is "something that can vary" and might include differences of orthography (relating to spelling, diacritics, punctuation).
+However, semantic variations (affecting meaning) are typically uppermost in researchers' minds.

 Whenever the program makes a copy, the states of zero or more characters are subject to change.
 A copy of the initial text might therefore look like this: